apptentive/apptentive-ios/README.md

 }
 ```

-If there isn't an `application:didFinishLaunchingWithOptions:` method, add the above code snippet elsewhere in your App Delegate's implementation.
+If there isn't an `application:didFinishLaunchingWithOptions:` method, add the above code snippet elsewhere in your app delegate's implementation.

 As soon as you set the API key on the shared connection object, any queued feedback
 will start to upload, pending network availability.
 You also should not have